The Real Differences in Fiberglass vs Aluminum Boat Hulls

 Gelcoat is brittle.
 It is a thin protective layer over the fiberglass laminate.
 If you hit a dock hard, it spider cracks.
 If you grind your hull on a gravel beach, you expose the laminate underneath to water.
 That starts osmosis, which leads to blistering.
 A hard impact can crack the entire hull structure.
 The repair bill runs $2,000 to $5,000, depending on the extent of the damage.

 Aluminum dents.
 It does not shatter.
 This is called plastic deformation.
 The metal bends permanently, but the hull stays watertight.
 You can take an aluminum boat up shallow creeks, bounce off rocks, and drag it across gravel bars.
-The hull will look beat up, but it won’t leak.
+The hull will look beat up, but it will not leak.

 5086-H116 is the standard alloy for heavy-gauge welded aluminum hulls built for serious fishing.
 It resists corrosion better than lighter grades and has the strength to handle impacts without tearing.
-If you fish rivers like the Fraser or launch at rocky ramps in the Fraser Valley, aluminum makes sense.
-If you baby your boat and stick to deeper water around North Vancouver marinas, fiberglass works fine.
+If you fish rivers like the Fraser or launch at rocky ramps in the Fraser Valley, aluminum handles it without a second thought.
+And about 95 percent of the aluminum boats we sell go straight into saltwater and offshore use.
+These are not just river boats.
+They run Georgia Strait, Howe Sound, and the Gulf Islands every week.
+If you baby your boat and stick to deeper water around North Vancouver marinas, fiberglass works fine too.

 Head-to-Head Technical Comparison